 "Transportation Investments" for purposes of this assessment are those projects listed in the amended RVMPO Regional Transportation Plan (RTP) as of December 2015 and are location specific.
-(Note that many transit projects in the RTP are not location specific as they are funds dedicated to maintenance, replacement, or outreach.)
+(Note that transit projects currently in the RTP are not location specific as they are funds dedicated to maintenance, replacement, or outreach.)
 Maps 5 and 5.1, Planned Investments (2013-2038) are used in this analysis and contain project locations relative to areas containing very high low-income, minority, senior, and younger person populations (all 2x the regional rate or higher).
-The purpose of this transportation investments analysis is to identify any disproportionality of investments.
+The purpose of this analysis is to assure a fair-share of investment in areas containing high concentrations of traditionally underserved populations.

-Table 2: Transportation Investment Types, below, defines project types by various project characteristics.
+Table 2, below, defines project types by various characteristics.
 The project type icons are used in Table 3: Regional Transportation Investments at Areas of Concern.